 This is a great add on to a trip up to Mt Coot-tha to see the view.
 Follow the signs from there through to JC Slaughter falls then continue on up the road a little more until you see the entrance to Simpson Falls Walk posted.
 Drive in the gate and unless it is extremely busy you can bypass the lower car park and follow the road up to the top where there are two more parking areas.
 Any of the three are fine but it’s nice to be walking the beautiful tracks rather than on the asphalt, particularly in summer.

-Even if you didn’t make it further than the picnic area just down from the carpark this is a relaxing and attractive nature spot for a day out.
-The picnic area has tables, wood barbques, picnic shelters and toilet facilities, and there’s also plenty of shade from large trees to lounge or play under.
-The area is alive with birds and other wildlife like this large goanna we were watching while we had our coffee.
+Even if you don’t make it any further than the picnic area just down from the car park this is a relaxing and attractive nature spot for a day out.
+The picnic area has tables, wood barbeques, picnic shelters and toilet facilities, and there’s also plenty of shade from large trees to lounge or play under.
+The area is alive with birds and other wildlife like this gorgeous goanna we were watching while we had our coffee.

-If you’re interested in bird life there is a reasonable variety here, on a short walk we saw white browed scrubwrens, tree creepers, kookuburra, palehead lorikeets and plenty of bush turkeys, and there were plenty more heard in the trees if you had the skill to spot and identify them.
+If you’re interested in bird life there is a reasonable variety here, on a short walk we saw white-browed scrub wrens, tree creepers, kookaburra, pale head lorikeets and plenty of bush turkeys, and there were plenty more heard in the trees if you had the skill to spot and identify them.